eaton/angrylittletree/blog/_posts/2014-01-26-you-matter-more-than-the-cause.md

 ---
-layout:post
+layout: post
 summary:
-title:You Matter More Than The Cause
+title: You Matter More Than The Cause
 ---

 A few years ago, I started thinking hard about the idea of “burnout.”
 It was no academic exercise: I was part of a high-profile Open Source community that was feeling the crunch, and the people I knew and cared about were suffering.